raz8153/PyChristmas/README.md

 4. Now, I would suggest to try out some other turtle functions that you may find interesting.
    [This link](https://runestone.academy/runestone/books/published/StudentCSP/CSPTurtleDecisions/turtleFP.html) provides details of most functions available in turtle.

 Aight !
 Congrats on completing the workshop.
 Will you do me a small favour now ?
-Next time you try out a design, dm me the output in twitter (@raz8153) or on hack club clack channel (@Razz)
+Next time you try out a design, dm me the output in twitter (@raz8153) or on hack club clack channel (@Razz).
+I would Love to see your work.

 ****Thanks A Lot for sticking till the end and Happy hacking !!!****